Do Interventions Work?

 An addict’s friends or family members can often find themselves feeling as powerless as bystanders watching an impending car wreck.

-Professional intervention is a highly recommended and successful way of getting someone you care for to recognize his or her addiction, the damage it is causing and then make the decision to get help.
+The drug intervention success rate depends on many different factors, but professional intervention is a highly recommended and successful way of getting someone you care for to recognize his or her addiction, the damage it is causing, and then make the decision to get help.

 There are no guarantees of success when it comes to drug addiction and alcoholism rehab, but there are several steps you can take to help improve your loved one’s chances: